 Mississippi State Chemical Laboratory is to be closed on Wednesday, November 21st through Friday, November 23rd.
 When submitting samples, please keep this in mind as this affects report turnaround time and sample submission.
 Regular business is scheduled to resume on Monday, November 26th, at 8:00 a.m.
 Happy Thanksgiving!

-The Hand Laboratory building, which includes Mississippi State Chemical Laboratory, is to be closed all day on Monday, May 8, 2017 due to a scheduled power outage.
+On Monday, October 29, 2018, the Mississippi State Chemical Laboratory, is to be closed all day due to laboratory wide training.
 When submitting samples, please keep this in mind as this affects report turnaround time and sample submission for that day.
-Regular business is scheduled to resume on the following day, Tuesday, May 9, 2017.
+Regular business is scheduled to resume on the following day, Tuesday, October 30, 2018.

 The Hand Laboratory building, which includes Mississippi State Chemical Laboratory, is to be closed all day on Tuesday, March 14, 2017 due to a scheduled power outage.
 When submitting samples, please keep this in mind as this affects report turnaround time and sample submission for that day.
 Regular business is scheduled to resume on the following day, Wednesday, March 15, 2017.

 Dr. Ashli Brown, State Chemist at Mississippi State Chemical Laboratory and Associate Professor in the Department of Biochemistry, Molecular Biology, Entomology, and Plant Pathology, participated in a panda microbiome research study.
 The study, titled "Dietary Shifts May Trigger Dysbiosis and Mucous Stools in Giant Pandas (Ailuropoda melanoleuca)", has been published in Frontiers in Microbiology.
 For more information about the study, please click on the link below.
 Congratulations, Dr. Brown.